Integrating Axe Developer Hub with CI/CD platforms

 • Request method: GET

-Path Parameter: The :SHA parameter should be replaced with the Git commit SHA you're interested in.
+Path Parameter: The :SHA parameter should be replaced with the Git commit SHA you want to examine.

 Headers: Two headers are required: